-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued)

-(Amounts in thousands of United States Dollar ("US\$"), except for number of shares and per share data)
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (Amounts in thousands of United States Dollar ("US\$"),

 As a consequence of Circular 157, the applicable income tax rates for SouFun Network, Beijing Technology, and Beijing JTX Technology will be 10%, 10%, 0% for 2009 and 11%, 11%, 11% for 2010, respectively.
 An additional tax expense of US\$3,760 was recognized in the six months ended June 30, 2010 in respect of the cumulative effect of Circular 157 for the applicable tax periods prior to the announcement in April 2010 (i.e., for the year ended December 31, 2009 and the three months ended March 31, 2010), comprising of current income tax expense of US\$1,066 and deferred tax expense of US\$2,694.
 The Company is in the process of discussing the settlement procedures for the additional tax required under Circular 157 and thus the additional tax was classified as income tax payable in the balance sheet.